Ahwar/Computer-Pointer-Controller-with-Eyes/README.md

                         suitable plugin for device specified (CPU by default)
 9.  `-pt` Probability threshold for face detections filtering(0.5 by default)
+10.  `-pr` Set to True if you want to preview visualizations on person face.
 ## Benchmarks

 ### Model Loading Time